kubernetes/enhancements/keps/sig-node/4680-add-resource-health-to-pod-status/README.md

 Today, the typical design is for jobs consuming a failing device to fail with a specific error code whenever possible.
 For long running workloads, K8s will keep restarting the workload without reallocating it on a different device.
 So the container will be in crash loop backoff with limited information on why it is crashing.

-People develop strategies to deal with such situations.
-Exposing unhealthy devices in Pod Status will provide a generic way to understand that the failure is related to the unhealthy device and be able to respond to this properly.
+Exposing unhealthy devices in Pod Status will provide a generic way to understand that the failure is related to the unhealthy device, and be able to respond to this properly.

 ### Goals